-The thing is, there’s a pretty big stigma attached to used stuff- that ewww factor is very much real and in many cases it causes people to fear used goods and completely overlook it as on option when it’s time to fulfill consumerist needs and wants.
-The ewww factor leads people to believe that used goods are somehow disgusting, dirty, germ-infested and useless items or objects that belong in a landfill instead of in your home or mine.
+The thing is, there’s a pretty big stigma attached to used stuff.
+That ewww factor is very much real and in many cases it causes people to fear used goods and completely overlook them as on option.
+The ewww factor leads people to believe that used goods are somehow disgusting, dirty, germ-infested and useless items or objects that belong in a landfill instead of in your home.

 The used stuff stigma often manifests itself in two very real and overlapping ways folks.

 First, there’s the personal fear of buying used because of the perceived threat of being socially inferior or judged in some way.
 When we first started off on this journey I was absolutely one of those people and was humiliated that I was shopping in a second-hand shop.
 Left with no choice but live frugally to crush our credit card debt I stuck it out and eventually as I started to appreciate frugal living more and more I became so comfortable with buying used that I’d tell anyone and everyone about my great finds and how much money it saved me compared to making the same purchase on the “new” market.

 Having said that, the social stigma creates fear – because *gasp* what if someone finds out you’re buying used?
 What if you’re labeled as one of those people who uses used stuff?
 Well, here’s a secret – it’s your business and nobody else’s.
 You don’t have to tell anyone where your awesome shirt, shoes, handbag or belt came from.